Bridging Quantum and Classical Computing in Drug Design: Architecture Principles for Improved Molecule Generation: Discussion

 \subsection{Future Research Directions}

 Future work should prioritize extensive validation on diverse NISQ hardware platforms with larger sample sizes and error mitigation.
-Applying the optimization methodology to larger datasets (ZINC, ChEMBL) and more advanced generative frameworks (diffusion, flow-matching) is crucial for assessing scalability and generalization.
-Further investigation into optimizing finer architectural details (gates, embedding, measurement) and adapting the framework for target-specific objectives (e.g., binding affinity) are also promising directions.
+Applying the optimization methodology to larger datasets (ZINC, ChEMBL) and more advanced generative frameworks (diffusion, flow-matching) is crucial for assessing scalability and generalizability.
+Further investigation into optimizing finer architectural details (gates, embedding, measurement) and adapting the framework for target-specific objectives (binding affinity) are also promising directions.